-Under the Delaware General Corporation Law, or DGCL, the power to adopt, amend or repeal any provision of our bylaws is conferred upon the stockholders.
+Under the Delaware General Corporation Law, liability under applicable securities laws if Barnwell or DGCL, the power to adopt, amend such person knew or repeal any provision of our bylaws is conferred upon the stockholders.
 A corporation may, however, in its certificate of incorporation also confer upon the board of directors the power to adopt, amend or repeal its bylaws.
 Our certificate of incorporation and amended and restated bylaws grant our board the power to adopt, amend and repeal our bylaws by the affirmative vote of a majority of the directors constituting the entire board.
 Our stockholders may adopt, amend or repeal our bylaws, with the affirmative vote of a majority of total voting power of common stock present in person or represented by proxy and entitled to vote thereon.